Social timing is one of the most important aspects of digital marketing.

 This doesn’t mean you need to churn out 100% fresh posts 5 times a day, but circulating a pool of posts that are targeted to your audience gives you maximum visibility and exposure.

 Also, note that hours of use and traffic are different during the week and on the weekend.
-Put up a few posts on different days and check your traffic.
-Eventually, you should develop a rhythm where it becomes routine to make posts daily
+Put up a few posts on different days and check your rankings and traffic.
+Eventually, you should develop a rhythm where it becomes routine to make posts daily.

 Twitter is the heavily loaded one of the three.
 Rather than focusing on specific metrics and finding optimal windows, you should pretty much be posting regularly to engage people all the time.